jeffxtang/gmagent/README.md

 pip install -r requirements.txt
 ```

 # Build and Run Gament

-To run Gament, you need to first copy the `credentials.json` file downloaded and renamed above in step 6 of Enable Gmail API to the gmagent folder, then run:
+To run Gmagent, you need to first copy the `credentials.json` file downloaded and renamed above in Step 6 of Enable Gmail API to the gmagent folder, then run:
 ```
 python main.py --user_email <your_gmail_address>
 ```